cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 **closing statement on Wald**

 # Scope and Methodology
 This dissertation has two goals.
-The principle goal is to conduct a comprehensive analysis of *Wald* focusing on the compositional techniques characteristic of Abrahamsen's "post-fermata" music.
-This analysis will address each variation and identify pitch and rhythmic structures, the use of the ensemble's symmetrical layout, and how Abrahamsen develops and varies the musical material across the work.
+The principle goal is to analyze *Wald* for innovations in compositional technique characteristic of Abrahamsen's second period.
+This analysis will focus on his

+ development of musical material across variations, new approach to texture, and use of symmetry.

 The second goal is to examine *Wald*'s relationship to other music through the following questions: How is *Wald* based on his earlier work *Walden*?
 In what ways is *Wald* a twin piece to *Schnee*?
 Is *Wald* related Schumann's *Waldszenen* in any substantial way beyond poetic kinship?

 ##### how I plan to complete these analysis
 * get in contact with Abrahamsen (connection with ESM as Howard Hanson guest in 2013)